 by Hansol Jung

-Set in Northern Uganda at the turn of the millennium, this poetic drama explores love and dedication amidst a background of an escalating civil war.
-In a secret wedding ceremony a local teenage girl and the daughter of American missionaries solidify their union despite growing violence and assured intolerance.
-Cardboard Piano is a powerful new work that deftly examines the roots of hate and the capacity for forgiveness.
+Set in Northern Uganda at the turn of the millennium, this riveting drama reveals a love story set amidst an escalating civil war.
+A secret and improvised wedding between a local teenage girl and the daughter of American missionaries solidifies the commitment of these contemporary star crossed lovers lost inside a violent and hostile world.
+Cardboard Piano explores the roots of hate and the discovery of the potent power of forgiveness.

 JON SAVAGE has designed The Gift Horse, Broken Glass, The King of Second Avenue, Closer Than Ever, Imagining Madoff, The Elephant Man, and Holiday Memories at New Repertory Theatre.
 Other area credits include Out of Sterno (Gloucester Stage); A Disappearing Number (Underground Railway Theatre); M and Laughing Wild (Huntington Theatre Company); You for Me for You (Company One); The Farm and Deported/a dream play (Boston Playwrights’ Theatre); and All’s Well That Ends Well (Elliot Norton Award, Best Production) and The Comedy of Errors (Commonwealth Shakespeare Company).
 Regional credits include A Grand Night for Singing (Bucks County Playhouse); State Fair (Walnut Street Theatre); Is He Dead?
 (Olney Theatre); and Ain’t Misbehavin’ (Bay Street Theatre).
 Jon was the Associate Set Designer for the Broadway production of Hot Feet and has worked in television and film for productions on the History Channel and the HBO miniseries, John Adams.
 He also served as a curator for the US National Student Exhibit at the Prague Quadrennial in 2007.
 He is currently on faculty at Boston University and is a member of United Scenic Artists.
 Originally from Wyoming, he resides in Weymouth.